White Plains, New York: Modern history

-Following World War II, White Plains' downtown area developed into what amounted to a "destination" shopping district featuring branch stores of many famous New York-based department and specialty stores.
-Some of these retail locations were the first large-scale suburban stores built in the United States and ushered in the eventual post-war building boom.
-Construction of nearby parkways and expressways in the 1940s through the 1970s only enhanced White Plains' role as a retail location.
-With a city opening ceremony, Macy's launched a grand White Plains store on Main Street across from City Hall in 1949.
-As the mayor said at the time, this was a significant event in the life of White Plains.
-Other prestigious stores followed, such as B. Altman and Co., Rogers Peet, Saks Fifth Avenue, Lord & Taylor, Alexander's, Wallachs, and a short-lived branch of Bergdorf Goodman, which was converted to sister chain Neiman Marcus in 1981.
-White Plains is still a huge retail destination in the area with Bloomingdale's, Neiman Marcus, Nordstrom, Nordstrom Rack, Macy's, Burlington Coat Factory, and over 1,000 other small and mid-size stores in four malls.
+After World War II, White Plains' downtown area developed into a shopping district featuring branches of many famous New York-based department and specialty stores.
+Some of these retail locations were the first large-scale suburban stores built in the United States.
+In 1949, Macy's launched a grand White Plains store on Main Street across from City Hall.
+Other prestigious stores followed, such as B. Altman and Company, Rogers Peet, Saks Fifth Avenue, Lord & Taylor, Alexander's, Wallachs, and a short-lived branch of Bergdorf Goodman, which was converted to sister chain Neiman Marcus in 1981.
+Construction of nearby parkways and expressways in the 1940s through the 1970s brought shoppers from elsewhere.

-During the late 1960s, the city of White Plains developed an extensive urban renewal plan for residential, commercial and mixed-use redevelopment that effectively called for the demolition of its entire central business district from the Bronx River Parkway east to Mamaroneck Avenue.
+During the late 1960s, the city of White Plains developed an extensive urban renewal plan for residential, commercial and mixed-use redevelopment that called for the demolition of its entire central business district from the Bronx River Parkway east to Mamaroneck Avenue.
 By 1978, the urban renewal program centered around the construction of the Westchester County Courthouse (1974), the Westchester One office building (1975), the Galleria at White Plains mall (1978), and a number of other office towers, retail centers and smaller commercial buildings.
 At the time of its construction, the Westchester One building was the largest office building between New York City and Albany, and east to Hartford.

-Beginning in the 1950s, many major corporations based in New York City relocated operations to White Plains and other suburban locations.
-These included General Foods, PepsiCo, Hitachi USA, IBM, Nestlé, Snapple and Heineken USA.
-At the height of the 1980s, at least 50 Fortune 500 corporations called Westchester County and nearby Fairfield County, Connecticut, home, but with the corporate mergers and downsizing of the 1990s many of these companies either reduced their operations in White Plains or left the area completely.
+Beginning in the 1950s, many major corporations based in New York City moved operations to White Plains and other suburban locations.
+These included General Foods, PepsiCo, Hitachi USA, IBM, Nestlé, Snapple, and Heineken USA.
+In the 1980s, at least 50 Fortune 500 corporations had their headquarters in Westchester County and nearby Fairfield County, Connecticut, but with the corporate mergers and downsizing of the 1990s, many of these companies reduced their operations in White Plains or left the area completely.

-White Plains continues to attract regional and national business as well as international headquarters within its boundaries such as Nine West Group, Allegiance Financial, ITT Corporation, Nokia, Heineken USA, Alliance Bernstein, AT&T and Verizon.

-White Plains is also home to the Arts Exchange Building, which serves as the headquarters of the Westchester Arts Council.
+White Plains is home to the Arts Exchange Building, which serves as the headquarters of the Westchester Arts Council.
 Since March 1999, visual and performing artists, emerging cultural organizations and new creative businesses have had studios and offices in the building.
 It is listed on the National Register of Historic Places.